 - and potentially miss a more optimal outcome.

-In other words, listening biased by your unconscious needs and assumptions keeps you from obtaining optimal results.
+In other words, listening biased by your unconscious needs and assumptions keeps you from truly understanding the message offered and obtaining optimal results.
 But it’s not your fault.

 OUR BRAINS CAUSE A GAP BETWEEN WHAT’S SAID AND WHAT’S HEARD

-The most surprising takeaway from my year of research for my book on closing the gap between what’s said and what’s heard was learning how little of what we think we hear is unbiased, or even accurate.
+The most surprising takeaway from my year of research for my book (What?
+Did you really say what I think I heard?) on closing the gap between what’s said and what’s heard was learning how little of what we think we hear is unbiased, or even accurate.
 Indeed, it’s pretty rare for us to hear precisely what another intends us to hear: our brains don’t allow us to.

 Employing assumptions, triggers, memory tricks, and habit our brains listen through our unconscious biases, causing us to unwittingly alter the meaning that was actually intended.
 In fact – and this is the scary part – our brains don’t even tell us what they misheard or misrepresented, regardless of our desire to be neutral when listening, and regardless of how hard we try to listen carefully.

 So your CP might say ABC and your brain tells you they said ABL without even mentioning it omitted D, E, F, etc. and just presenting the misinterpreted message as fact.
 I once lost a business partner because he ‘heard’ me say X when three of us confirmed I said Y. “I was right here!
 Why are you all lying to me!
 I KNOW she said that!”
-And he walked out in a self-generated rage.
-His brain actually told him I said X, and three of us telling him he was mistaken didn’t make a difference.
+And he walked out in a self-generated rage, never to speak to me again.
 This makes it tough for any communication where mutual understanding is so important.

-Indeed, as outsiders – as sellers, or leaders, or influencers of any kind – we cannot ever know our CPs innermost thinking.
-And given variances in our beliefs/values, background, identity, etc., and entering conversations with our own goals and unconscious biases, we can’t accurately hear what our CP intends to convey and end up unintentionally restricting the full range of viable outcomes.
-In other words, our natural inability to hear accurately causes us miscommunication and flawed understanding.
+Obviously as sellers, coaches, leaders, or influencers of any kind we cannot ever know our CPs innermost thinking.
+And given variances in our beliefs/values, background, mental models, etc., and entering conversations with our own goals and unconscious biases, there’s a chance we end up unintentionally restricting the full range of viable outcomes.
+In other words, our natural inability to hear others accurately causes us miscommunication and flawed understanding.
 Not to mention lost business and lost relationships.

-Net net, we unwittingly base our conversation, goals, questions, intuitive responses and offerings on an assumption of what we think has been said, and succeed with clear communication only with those whose biases match our own.
+Net net, we unwittingly base our conversation, goals, questions, intuitive responses and offerings on an assumption of what we think has been said.
+We have the best chance of success with those whose biases match our own, like an old friend or family member.
+Otherwise it’s necessary to check with your CP to make sure what you thought you heard is accurate.
 [Note: for those who want to manage this problem, I’ve developed a work-around in Chapter 6 of What?)

 ENTERING CONVERSATIONS WITHOUT BIAS